How Product Management works in Automobile Industry

 Thus, a product manager needs to be strategic and proactive to look for easier ways to eradicate existing problems continuously.
 New feature roll-outs to current products need to be ensured.
 The new features ensure that the products do not become obsolete in today’s world and remain in use.

-If you are willing to learn more about Product Management, check out upGrad and Duke Corporate Education’s Product Management Certification Program.
+If you are willing to learn more about Product Management, check out upGrad and Duke Corporate Education’s Post Graduate Certificate in Product Management.
 In this course, you will gain vast knowledge on how to build a product roadmap through user research, prototyping, and product analysis.
 This course offers 200+ hours of learning, certification from Duke CE, 15+ case studies and assignments, one-on-one mentorship from product experts.

 Q1.
 Is product management a good career path?